-PFI Credit Credit Servicing Fee Product Name First Loss Account Size Enhancement Description Credit Enhancement Fee to PFI Enhancement Fee Offset a Retained by PFI MPF Original 3 to 6 basis points/ added each year based on the unpaid balance Equivalent to AA 0 to 11 basis points/ year - paid monthly No 25 basis points/ year MPF 100 100 basis points fixed based on the size of the loan pool at closing After FLA to AA 7 to 10 basis points/ year - paid monthly; performance-based after 2 or 3 years Yes - After first 2 to 3 years 25 basis points/ year MPF 125 100 basis points fixed based on the size of the loan pool at closing After FLA to AA 6 to 10 basis points/ year - paid monthly; performance-based Yes 25 basis points/ year MPF Plus An agreed upon amount not less than expected losses 0-20 bps after FLA and SMI to AA 13-14 basis points/year in total, with a varying split between performance-based (delayed for 1 year) and a fixed rate; all paid monthly Yes 25 basis points/ year MPF 35 An agreed upon amount not less than expected losses After FLA to AA 9-14 basis points/year in total, with a varying split between performance-based (delayed for 1 year) and a fixed rate; all paid monthly Yes 25 basis points/ year MPF Government N/A N/A f N/A N/A 44 basis points/ year plus 2 basis points/year b MPF Xtra c N/A N/A N/A N/A 25 basis points/ year MPF Direct d N/A N/A N/A N/A N/A MPF Government MBS ° N/A N/A f N/A N/A Based on Note Rate a Future payouts of performance-based CE Fees are reduced when losses are allocated to the FLA.
+Product Name First Loss Account Size PFI Credit Enhancement Description Credit Enhancement Fee to PFI Credit Enhancement Fee Offset a Servicing Fee Retained by PFI MPF Original 3 to 6 basis points/ added each year based on the unpaid balance Equivalent to AA 0 to 11 basis points/ year - paid monthly No 25 basis points/ year MPF 100 100 basis points fixed based on the size of the loan pool at closing After FLA to AA 7 to 10 basis points/ year - paid monthly; performance-based after 2 or 3 years Yes - After first 2 to 3 years 25 basis points/ year MPF 125 100 basis points fixed based on the size of the loan pool at closing After FLA to AA Fee to PFI Offset a Offset a Offset a Offset a No Year - paid monthly To 10 basis points/ year - paid monthly; performance-based Offset a No Yes - After first 3 years 25 basis points/ year MPF Plus An agreed upon amount not less than expected losses 0-20 bps after FLA and SMI to AA in total, with a varying split between performance-based (delayed for 1 year) and a fixed rate; all Yes 25 basis points/ year MPF 35 An agreed upon amount not less than expected losses After FLA to AA in total, with a varying split between performance-based (delayed for 1 year) and a fixed rate; all Yes 25 basis points/ year MPF Government N/A N/A f N/A N/A 44 basis points/ year plus 2 basis points/year b MPF Xtra c N/A N/A N/A N/A 25 basis points/ year MPF Direct d N/A N/A N/A N/A N/A MPF Government MBS e N/A N/A f N/A N/A Based on Note Rate

-b For Master Commitments issued prior to February 2, 2007, the PFI is paid a monthly government loan fee equal to 0.02% (2 basis points) per annum based on the month end outstanding aggregate principal balance of the Master Commitment which is in addition to the customary 0.44% (44 basis points) per annum servicing fee that continues to apply for Master Commitments issued after February 1, 2007, and that is retained by the PFI on a monthly basis, based on the outstanding aggregate principal balance of the Government Loans.
+Future payouts of performance-based CE Fees are reduced when losses are allocated to the FLA.

-c MPF Loans acquired under the MPF Xtra product are concurrently sold to Fannie Mae and are not retained in our portfolio.

-d MPF Loans acquired under the MPF Direct product are concurrently sold to third party investors and are not retained in our portfolio.

-e MPF Loans acquired under the MPF Government MBS product are intended to be included in our held for sale portfolio for a short period of time until pooled into Ginnie Mae MBS.

-f For Government Loans, PFIs provide the required credit enhancement by delivering loans that are guaranteed or insured by a department or agency of the U.S. government.

-For a description of the PFI Credit Enhancement see Setting Credit Enhancement Levels on page 66.
+- MPF Loans acquired under the MPF Xtra product are concurrently sold to Fannie Mae and are not retained in our portfolio. - d MPF Loans acquired under the MPF Direct product are concurrently sold to third party investors and are not retained in our portfolio. - MPF Loans acquired under the MPF Government MBS product are intended to be included in our held for sale portfolio for a short period of time until pooled into Ginnie Mae MBS. - f For Government Loans, PFIs provide the required credit enhancement by delivering loans that are guaranteed or insured by a department or agency of the U.S. government. - For a description of the PFI Credit Enhancement see Setting Credit Enhancement Levels on page 66.